 Working with me is probably pretty similar to how you would chat to me over a cup of tea.
-My training and experience give me the tools I need to support you.
 I tend to take a step away from medical diagnosing or pathologising: I am more interested in the whole you; your individual experiences and personal interpretation of your world, including diagnoses you may live with.
 My ability is to listen deeply to you, to focus on the emotions and the beliefs behind your words and actions; to kindly, gently and sometimes firmly challenge and guide you; and to provide you with ways to navigate and embrace the change you are looking for.

-Alongside my professional qualifications and experience, my work with you is influenced by my own journey, which has provided many opportunities for personal and professional growth.
+Alongside my professional qualifications and experience, my work with you is influenced by my own journey.
 I am originally from the UK, and having moved countries, provinces and homes a number of times – including with children; and having experienced job loss, bereavement and the end of a long-term relationship, I have a deep understanding of some of the challenges change and transition bring.

 - I work a lot with women who are struggling with what next.
 Who feel isolated, or disconnected; not truly on their own path.

 - I work a lot with men who are feeling disconnected from themselves, and from the people they care about.
 Who are struggling to express themselves authentically and feel heard.

 - I work with couples who feel disconnected and stuck and yearn for loving connection and intimacy with their partner.

 - I work with people who are struggling with their sense of identity, who are longing for acceptance and support to be their authentic selves.

 - I work with children and adolescents.
 I see my role with young people as helping them find their voice so they can communicate their own needs, and to support them with acceptance of who they are and what they wish for.

 More information about me